Introducing TOON: A Token-Efficient Format for LLM Prompts

 📝 Format Design 5 min read

-Example: Character Data in JSON
+Example: A List of Records in JSON

 {

-"characters": [
+"users": [

 ]